reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 [^5]: Since the non-robust features are defined by the non-robust features ResNet-50 captures, $$NRF_{resnet}$$, what this graph really shows is how well an architecture captures $$NRF_{resnet}$$.
 [^6]: L-BFGS was used for optimization as it showed faster convergence over Adam.
 For ResNet-50, the style layers used were the ReLu outputs after each of the 4 residual blocks, $$[relu2\_x, relu3\_x, relu4\_x, relu5\_x]$$ while the content layer used was $$relu4\_x$$.
 For VGG-19, style layers $$[relu1\_1,relu2\_1,relu3\_1,relu4\_1,relu5\_1]$$ were used with a content layer $$relu4\_2$$.
 In VGG-19, max pooling layers were replaced with avg pooling layers, as in the [original paper][neural_style_transfer_arxiv] by Gatys, et. al.
 [^7]: This is more obvious when the output image is initialized not with the content image, but with Gaussian noise.
-[^8]: In fact, neural style transfer is not the only gradient-based iterative image optimization technique that magically works better with adversarial robustness.
-In a [more recent paper][perceptually_aligned_arxiv] from Engstrom, et. al., they show that feature visualization via activation maximization works on robust classifiers *without* enforcing any priors or regularization (e.g. image transformations and decorrelated parameterization), unlike [previous][feature_viz] [work][building_blocks].
+[^8]: In fact, neural style transfer is not the only pretrained classifier-based iterative image optimization technique that magically works better with adversarial robustness.
+In a [more recent paper][perceptually_aligned_arxiv] from Engstrom, et. al., they show that [feature visualization via activation maximization][feature_viz] works on robust classifiers *without* enforcing any priors or regularization (e.g. image transformations and decorrelated parameterization) used by [previous][feature_viz] [work][building_blocks].
 In a recent chat I had with [Chris Olah][chris_olah_blog], he shared that the aforementioned feature visualization techniques actually work well on VGG *without* these priors, just like style transfer!

 [not_bugs_features_arxiv]: https://arxiv.org/abs/1905.02175
 [not_bugs_features_blog]: http://gradientscience.org/adv/